 Voice Message - feature that allows your audience to leave you a private voice message that you can choose to add to your episode.

-Wallet - found in your Money tab, your wallet shows you the amount of money currently available to you through Stripe and how much money your podcast has made all-time through Anchor Sponsorships and Listener Support.
+Wallet - found in your Money tab, your wallet shows you the amount of money currently available to you through Stripe and how much money your podcast has made all-time through Ads by Anchor, Podcast Subscriptions and Listener Support.